OscarD8/intro-to-java/README.md

-# intro-to-java
+# Java Introduction
-Introductory courses on Java to compliment Uni module on OOP
+Introductory course on Java to compliment uni module on OOP.

+## Course Name:
+MOOC Java Programming from the University of Helsinki.